a-milosavljevic/imagelytics/README.md

-# Imagelytics: A standalone desktop application for image classification with visualization and reporting
+# Imagelytics Suite: Deep Learning-Powered Image Classification for Bioassessment in Desktop and Web Environments

 ## Repository structure
 The repository consists of three folders:
-1) The <code>[app](app)</code> folder contains the source code for the Imagelytic application.
+1) The <code>[app](app)</code> folder contains the source code for the Imagelytic desktop application.
 It is an independent project that should have it separate virtual environment.
 For more details please check <code>[app/README.md](app/README.md)</code>.
+2) The <code>[webapp](app)</code> folder contains the source code for the Imagelytic web application.
+For more details please check <code>[webapp/README.md](webapp/README.md)</code>.
-2) The <code>[train](train)</code> folder contains scripts that can be used to train and prepare metadata for a new model that can be used with the application.
+2) The <code>[train](train)</code> folder contains scripts that can be used to train and prepare metadata for a new model that can be used with both desktop and web applications.
 It is also an independent project that should have it separate virtual environment.
 For more details please check <code>[train/README.md](train/README.md)</code>.
 3) The <code>[docs](docs)</code> folder contains additional files:
-   - <code>[docs/chiro10-sample-images](docs/chiro10-sample-images)</code> - sample images that can be used to test the application using the built-in Chiro10-EfficientNetB2 model.
+   - <code>[docs/chiro10-sample-images](docs/chiro10-sample-images)</code> - sample images that can be used to test the applications using the built-in Chiro10-EfficientNetB2 model.
-   - <code>[docs/chiro10-sample-report.html](docs/chiro10-sample-report.html)</code> - sample report created with the application and appropriate Chiro10 sample images.
+   - <code>[docs/chiro10-sample-report.html](docs/chiro10-sample-report.html)</code> - sample report created with the desktop application and appropriate Chiro10 sample images.
    - <code>[docs/images](docs/images)</code> - images of the UI for this document.

-## Download and install Imagelytics
+## Download and install Imagelytics desktop application
-Imagelytics installation package for Windows is available for download in the repository release section:<br/>
+The Imagelytics installation package for Windows is available for download in the repository release section:<br/>
 https://github.com/a-milosavljevic/imagelytics/releases

-## Processing images with Imagelytics
+## Processing images with Imagelytics desktop application
 1) Open the application, enter the <code>Title</code> and optionally the <code>Description</code> of the project, and select the <code>Model</code> you want to use.
 ![imagelytics1.png](docs/images/imagelytics1.png)
 ![imagelytics2.png](docs/images/imagelytics2.png)